The Next Generation of PRP: From Quantity to Functional Precision

 Enhance clarity and injectability of the final preparation

 In systems that utilize surface-mediated activation, such as glass bead platforms, filtration may also help manage residual particulate material to ensure a cleaner final plasma fraction following processing.
+Though not 100% effective at removing all cells and platelets, some filters can be used to selectively remove debris.

 While not intended as a sterilization method, filtration contributes to a more controlled biological environment by refining both the physical and cellular composition of the final product.
 [1]

-3. CONCENTRATION (DEHYDRATION)
+3. PLASMA CONCENTRATION (DEHYDRATION)

 Increase the concentration of bioactive molecules, including growth factors and plasma-derived signaling mediators